auremoser/fellowship/log/daily_log.md

 * finish blog on space
 * apply to nicar
 * day trips and catch up on gdi stuff
-* correspond with woody about v3
+* correspond with woody about v3 - run woody's script
 * vagrant setup locally

 ##9/7/14